I just ran a quick errand to the grocery store, with Google Assistant riding shotgun along the way.

 Because the Roav Bolt comes from Anker, which specializes in power accessories, you also get a way to keep your mobile devices charged.
 The Roav Bolt includes a pair of USB charging ports for plugging in your phone as you drive.

-Google says the Roav Bolt is optimized for Android devices, and that it will be available for the iOS in a beta experience with limited capabilities, as media apps won't work with the assistant on the iPhone.
+Anker says the Roav Bolt is optimized for Android devices, though it is available for the iPhones in a beta experience with limited capabilities.